truong-bui/AsyncLoadingScreen/README.md

 - Supports Unreal Engine 4.27 (Select other branches for other UE versions)
 - Added option for hiding Loading Widget when level loading completes
 ![image](https://user-images.githubusercontent.com/1840964/131251300-dbf13ed7-26ae-4965-a119-7b51b29dfe52.png)
-- Moved animating loading widget into OnPaint function
+- Moved animating Image Sequence into OnPaint function
 ---
 ### Version 1.2 (11/01.2021)
 - Added new blueprint library function **Stop Loading Screen**.
 To use this function, you must enable the **Allow Engine Tick** option.
 Call this function in **BeginPlay** event to stop the Loading Screen (works with Delay node):